 By now, we're sure you've heard the term mental health.
 It might have been on the news, at school, or even in a company-wide email from HR.
 You've heard it, but do you know what it means?

 The World Health Organization (WHO) takes that definition a step further stating that mental health is integral to decision making, relationship building, and shaping the world that we live in.
-With that definition, mental health affects both the individual and their community.
+In summation, mental health affects both the individual and their community.
 An individual's mental health will affect their mood, ability to complete daily tasks, and a number of other things in their life.
 The collective mental health of a community will affect business, the economy, and other institutions that are vital to life.

 From both of those definitions, it's clear that mental health is important and should be prioritized.
 Like physical health, it can drastically impact one's ability to conduct life as normal.
 Now that you know what mental health is, let's discuss the factors that are at play in one's mental wellness.